Struggle to find the right antique lighting for your old house?

 Above all, the Victorians positioned gas lights much lower than modern lights as they were less powerful.

-For instance, it was recommended mantle lights were installed at five foot from the floor, whereas hall and bathroom fittings set at six foot.
+For instance, a Victorian book on house building recommends mantle lights were installed at five foot from the floor, and hall and bathroom fittings set at six foot.

 Low fittings above your fireplace are less of a safety risk, but low central fittings could be dangerous unless you have a table beneath.